 Aerospace medicine pertains to the health and safety of persons within air and space vehicles.
 The passengers and workers aboard these contraptions face their share of environmental hazards, as well as physical and psychological stressors.

 These practitioners help employers identify health and safety risks to employees and work to cut down on occupational hazards that could result in injury or death.
 They may also make policy recommendations to promote safe work environments, diagnose occupational diseases and injuries, and research work-related health issues.

 Public health physicians analyze data on public health problems and research the causes behind them.
 They also develop strategies to tackle health issues in the public, which can lead to new programs promoting overall health and preventing the spread of disease.
-Public health physicians also consult with other officials in the field to develop legislation benefitting the health of entire communities.
+These physicians also consult with other officials in the field to develop legislation benefitting the health of entire communities.

-Staying a step ahead
+Stay a step ahead with preventative medicine